 10. Share Your Meal or Order Appetizers

-Portion sizes can actually be quite generous that there’s enough food for two.
+Portion sizes can actually be generous enough that there’s food for two.
 It's easy to split an entree and a side at quick-service restaurants.
 At Flame Tree Barbecue, the 1/2 Chicken entree meal is served with signature baked beans and coleslaw for about $14.
 It's plenty of food that a pair can share!
 Splitting a couple of appetizers can also be the way to go if you're ordering at a table-service restaurant.

 11. If a Character Meal Is a Must, Go for Breakfast

-Character dining experiences can be pricey, but if it’s a must-do on your Disney bucket list, choose breakfast over lunch or dinner.
+Character dining experiences can be pricey, but if they're a must-do on your Disney bucket list, choose breakfast over lunch or dinner.
 Dinner is generally the most expensive option and breakfast is the cheapest.
 If you’re already planning on eating at Disney World on a budget, then just think of it this way: the money you saved instead of eating out for every meal can be used to splurge on a character dining experience.
 If you fill up, then you won’t need a huge lunch.

 12. Eat Off-Site

 This option really only works best if you have access to a car (or perhaps if you’re staying at an off-site hotel that’s within walking distance to other restaurants).
 You can pretty much find anything from fast food to chain restaurants, such as McDonald’s or Outback Steakhouse, just a short drive away.
-But if you need Uber or a taxi to get away, it’s not worth spending the extra transportation costs.
+But if you need Uber or a taxi to get away, it’s not worth the extra transportation costs.

 13. Load Money on a Disney Gift Card to Prevent Overspending